daveoconnor/tartiflette-middleware/README.md

-# Tartiflette Middlware
+# Tartiflette Middleware

-Framework to facilitate the creation of middleware with resolver context variable assignment using plain python context managers.
+Framework to facilitate the creation of middleware for [Tartiflette](https://tartiflette.io/) with resolver context variable assignment using python context managers.

 Allows for processing of request/response headers, dependent on the http server you're using.